×

 Ride1UP Roadster V2

 Ride1UP describes the Roadster V2 as a simple, fast, and fun electric road bike.
-This e-bike does not have drop-bars, but its tires are sleek enough to fly up and down paved roads, which is something you can easily achieve with electric pedal assistance.
+This e-bike does not have drop bars, but its tires are sleek enough to fly up and down paved roads, which is something you can easily achieve with electric pedal assistance.

-This bike is powered with a geared rear hub motor that will support you up to 24 MPH, which makes Roadster V2 a Class 3 e-bike.
-The 250Wh battery is neatly integrated into the down tube, so you can’t really tell that this is an e-bike.
+This bike is powered by a geared rear hub motor that will support you up to 24 MPH, which makes the Roadster V2 a Class 3 e-bike.
+The 250 Wh battery is neatly integrated into the down tube, so you can’t really tell it’s even there.

 But there’s more: The standard build includes Kenda Kwest 700c x 28 mm tires – an optimal and reliable choice for a wide range of riding applications.

-Ride1UP claims that Roadster V2 has a range of 20–35 miles and charges fully in 2–4 hours, which is pretty decent.
+Ride1UP claims that the Roadster V2 has a range of 20–35 miles and charges fully in 2–4 hours, which is pretty decent.
 You can use it for daily commutes and recharge the battery while at work.

 Ride1UP Roadster V2 will help you get fit and cover greater distances than ever before at a more than competitive price point.